 PayPal is one of the better-known online payment processors on the market.
 It allows users to accept both credit and debit card payments.

 If that’s your preferred method for collecting online payments, WordPress.com has a block that makes connecting with PayPal simple.
-The Pay with PayPal block is available starting with our Premium plan.
+The Pay with PayPal block is available starting with our plugin-enabled plan.

 Insert and customize this block to add a section on your pages or posts that looks like this: